How authors made camera-ready copy before modern computers

 For writing the drafts of the book, my husband soldered together a simple computer from a kit plus various bits and pieces.
 It had 32K of memory.
 (Yes, only 32K!
 These were the early days of computing and everything was very basic indeed.)
 The kit computer was the best available for our purposes at the time!
 There seemed to be wires everywhere.

-My husband found a 2K word processing software package called Naspen that would work on the home-made computer.
+My husband found a 2K word processing software package called Naspen that would work on our home-made computer.
 The output took ages to save onto what was the only option - audio cassette tape on an audio cassette recorder.

 Our draft printouts were on a dot-matrix printer.
 Its typeface was made up of a small number of dots, hence the name.
 The printouts were legible but too crude for camera-ready copy for a book.